-- 1) Use the car for hire (such as a taxi), - 2) Use two or more cars at the same time (as in fleet operations), - 3) Claimed a depreciation deduction for the car using ACRS or MACRS (discussed later) in an earlier year, - 4) Claimed a section 179 deduction (discussed later) on the car, - 5) Claimed actual car expenses after 1997 for a car you leased, or - 6) Are a rural mail carrier who received a qualified reimbursement.
+- 1. Use the car for hire (such as a taxi), - 2.
+Use five or more cars at the same time (as in fleet operations), - 3.
+Claimed a depreciation deduction for the car using any method other than straight line, for example, MACRS (as discussed later under Methods of depreciation under Depreciation Deduction), - 4.
+Claimed a section 179 deduction (discussed later) on the car, - 5.
+Claimed the special depreciation allowance (discussed later) on the car, - 6.
+Claimed actual car expenses after 1997 for a car you leased, or - 7.
+Are a rural mail carrier who received a qualified reimbursement.
 (See Rural mail carriers under Car Expenses, earlier.)

-Two or more cars.
-If you own two or more cars that are used for business at the same time, you cannot use the standard mileage rate for the business use of any car.
+Five or more cars.
+If you own or lease five or more cars that are used for business at the same time, you cannot use the standard mileage rate for the business use of any car.
 However, you may be able to deduct your actual expenses for operating each of the cars in your business.
-See Actual Car Expenses for information on how to figure vour deduction.
+See Actual Car Expenses, later, for information on how to figure your deduction.

-You are not using two or more cars for business at the same time if you alternate using (use at different times) the cars for business.
+You are not using five or more cars for business at the same time if you alternate using (use at different times) the cars for business.

-The following examples illustrate the rules for when you can and cannot use the standard mileage rate for two or more cars.
+The following examples illustrate the rules for when you can and cannot use the standard mileage rate for five or more cars.

 Example 1.
-Marcia, a salesperson, owns a car and a van that she alternates using for calling on her customers.
-She can use the standard mileage rate for the business mileage of the car and the van.
+Marcia, a salesperson, owns three cars and two vans that she alternates using for calling on her customers.
+She can use the standard mileage rate for the business mileage of the three cars and the two vans because she does not use them at the same time.

 Example 2.
-Tony uses his own pickup truck in his landscaping business.
-During the year, he traded in his old truck for a newer one.
-Tony can use the standard mileage rate for the business mileage of both the old and the new trucks.
+Tony and his employees use his four pickup trucks in his landscaping business.
+During the year, he traded in two of his old trucks for two newer ones.
+Tony can use the standard mileage rate for the business mileage of all six of the trucks he owned during the year.

 Example 3.
 Chris owns a repair shop and an insurance business.
-He uses his pickup truck for the repair shop and his car for the insurance business.
-No one else uses either the truck or the car for business purposes.
-Chris can use the standard mileage rate for the business use of the truck and the car.
+He and his employees use his two pickup trucks and van for the repair shop.
+Chris alternates using his two cars for the insurance business.
+No one else uses the cars for business purposes.
+Chris can use the standard mileage rate for the business use of the pickup trucks, van, and the cars because he never has more than four vehicles used for business at the same time.

 Example 4.
-Maureen owns a car and a van that are both used in her housecleaning business.
-Her employees use the van and she uses the car to travel to the various customers.
-Maureen cannot use the standard mileage rate for the car or the van.
-This is because both vehicles are used in Maureen's business at the same time.
-She must use actual expenses for both vehicles.
+Maureen owns a car and four vans that are used in her housecleaning business.
+Her employees use the vans and she uses the car to travel to various customers.
+Maureen cannot use the standard mileage rate for the car or the vans.
+This is because all five vehicles are used in Maureen's business at the same time.
+She must use actual expenses for all vehicles.